longlonglin/DLCP/README.md

 This repository contains a reference implementation of the algorithms for the paper:

 Longlong Lin, Pingpeng Yuan, Rong-Hua Li, Hai jin.
-Mining Diversified Top-r Lasting Cohesive Subgraphs on Temporal Networks. xx: xx-xx
+Mining Diversified Top-r Lasting Cohesive Subgraphs on Temporal Networks.
+IEEE Transactions on Big Data

 ## Environment Setup